23 Aug Cash Flow

 Making sense of cash on cash return in a real estate investments.

 What is the cash on cash return and how do you calculate it for a commercial property?
 Why is it important to evaluate the cash on cash return in commercial real estate transactions?
-Grueling questions, I know.
+These are complicated questions and Dunhill Partners founder Bill Hutchinson have the answers.
 Let’s dive in!

 Cash on cash return is a simple measure of investment performance that is calculated as cash flow before taxes divided by the initial equity investment.
 The cash on cash return is the percent of annual before-tax cash flow to the total amount of money invested.
 It is often used to evaluate the cash flow from income-producing assets such as real estate.
 The cash flow before tax figure for each year is calculated on the real estate proforma, and the initial equity investment is simply the total purchase price less any loan proceeds.